 Emergencies can happen anytime, anywhere.
 The City of St. Catharines is committed to ensuring the safety and well-being of its citizens, visitors and businesses by identifying and mitigating risks where possible, educating citizens, and training staff and partners to handle the situation.
 This could include anything from a severe weather episodes and bomb threats to viruses and chemical releases.

 "A situation or impending situation that constitutes a danger of major proportions that could result in serious harm to persons or substantial damage to property and that is caused by the forces of nature, a disease or other health risk, an accident or an act, whether intentional or otherwise."

 -- Emergency Management and Civil Protection Act R.S.O 1990

-In the event of a large scale municipal emergency, a team of qualified professionals from the City of St. Catharines and Niagara Region will work together to co-ordinate emergency response.
+In the event of a large scale municipal emergency, a team of qualified professionals from the City of St. Catharines and Niagara Region will work together to co-ordinate the emergency response.

 All residents should be prepared for an emergency lasting up to 72 hours.
 At a minimum, items in an emergency preparedness kit should include: